 SPEAK WITH A TEAM MEMBER (770) 920-6030

-So, you’ve recently learned that a deceased loved one had named you an executor on their will — Now what?
+So, you’ve recently learned that a deceased loved one had named you the executor of estate on their will — Now what?

 Before you accept the role, you must be aware of the responsibility that goes with it, including having a thorough understanding of probate laws.

-We recommend having an attorney in your corner as you move through the probate process to ensure that all steps taken conform with the law.
+We recommend having an attorney in your corner as you move through the probate process to ensure all steps conform with the law.

 In the meantime, we’ll cover your most common questions in this article.

 When a deceased person leaves a will, the document should identify one person to act on behalf of the estate.
-This person is what we call the executor.
+This person is what we call the executor of estate.

-The decedent typically designates someone — their surviving spouse, a family member, a lawyer, or any person they consider qualified to fulfill their final wishes.
+The decedent typically designates someone — their surviving spouse, a family member, a lawyer, or any person they consider qualified to fulfil their final wishes.

 Should the nominated person accept the role, they will be responsible for estate administration, paying all the estate’s debts before distributing assets to the beneficiaries.

-An executor’s job also includes enforcing the will legally and correctly throughout the entire probate process.
+An executor’s job also includes legally and correctly enforcing the will throughout the probate process.

 Without a will, the Probate Judge must designate another person called an administrator to take over the same responsibilities.